microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 6 - Link your AAD User Object ID to a FHIR Practitioner Resource ID

-1. Link yourself as a user to the `Practitioner/WDT000000003` resource.
+1. Now you will be linking the `Practitioner/WDT000000003` Resource to your own **Object ID** in AAD.
 See the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#linking-users-in-participant-roles-to-fhir-resources) for details.

 2. Sample query patient result.![Query patient](./images/ConsentOptOut-Withheld-2.png)